 Online grant service

-Kone Foundation has moved to the new online grants system in June 2020.
-Please submit your or your workgroup’s/community’s payment requests, requests for change and reports through the new system.
-Final reports for already completed projects must also be submitted through the new system.
+Please submit your or your workgroup’s/community’s payment requests, requests for change and reports through the online grant service.
+Final reports for already completed projects must also be submitted through the online service.

-Please log in the online grants system here.
+Please log in the online grants service here.